SonarSource/eslint-plugin-sonarjs/README.md

 * Boolean literals should not be redundant ([`no-redundant-boolean`])
 * "switch" statements should have at least 3 "case" clauses ([`no-small-switch`])
 * Local variables should not be declared and then immediately returned or thrown ([`prefer-immediate-return`])
+* Return of boolean expressions should not be wrapped into an "if-then-else" statement ([`prefer-single-boolean-return`])

 [`cognitive-complexity`]: ./docs/rules/cognitive-complexity.md
 [`no-all-duplicated-branches`]: ./docs/rules/no-all-duplicated-branches.md